Near and Further Distance

 Maybe just get plasters after all.

-She finally showed up to the meeting, one of those rare appointments where it was completely fine to arrive with a bleeding knee, along with the clumsy choreography of holding the knee under the running tap and ripping a piece of tea towel into a bandage.
+The meeting she finally showed up to, turned out to be one of those rare appointments where it was completely fine to arrive with a bleeding knee, along with the clumsy choreography of holding the knee under the running tap and ripping a piece of tea towel into a bandage.
 Shared laughter as the result of the situation.
 Here there was no need to hide any wounds; the artist she was meeting preferred to share his own vulnerabilities in plain sight anyways, no editing.

 The injured knee.
 It was no more than a mediocre incident.
 But now, with the wisdom of a year later, it was also a marker; of an end, and a beginning.